 D. Continue the hike to the Palace of Fine Arts or Golden Gate Bridge.
 The hike itinerary for this is coming soon.

 E. Embark on another hike.
-See next section.
+See the next section.

 Please click the image below to be redirected to all the other blog posts and FREE walking tours in San Francisco.